Vietnam.vn - Nền tảng quảng bá Việt Nam

 As the great leader of the nation, the supreme commander of the historic Dien Bien Phu campaign, President Ho Chi Minh always paid attention to directing, encouraging and guiding the cadres and soldiers.
 That encouragement was not only for the forces participating in the campaign, but also deeply expressed to each cadre and soldier, from broad issues to specific situations in combat and daily life.

-With the front ensuring supply for the campaign, a heavy task that determined the success or failure of the campaign, Uncle Ho also wrote a personal letter “To the supply cadres and the people”.
-He presented the “Determined to fight and win” flag as a rotating award to encourage everyone to make achievements in the Tet Giap Ngo campaign (1954).
-He gave each cadre and soldier at the front a very beautiful drinking cup with the bold red words “Resolutely fulfill the task”.
+With the front ensuring the supply for the campaign, a heavy task that determined the success or failure of the campaign, Uncle Ho also wrote a personal letter "To the supply cadres and the people".
+He presented the "Determined to fight and win" flag as a rotating award to encourage everyone to make achievements in the Tet Giap Ngo campaign (1954).
+He gave each cadre and soldier at the front a very beautiful drinking cup with the bold red words "Resolutely fulfill the task".

 Near the day of the opening shots of the campaign, in March 1953, President Ho Chi Minh sent another letter to the cadres and soldiers on the Dien Bien Phu battlefield.
 On the afternoon of March 14, 1954, the People's Army Newspaper published at the front respectfully published this letter.
-In the letter, he clearly stated that the mission in this campaign was "very great, difficult, but very glorious", and believed that our cadres and soldiers would "build on the recent victory, determined to overcome all difficulties and hardships to fulfill the glorious mission ahead" (5).
+In the letter, he pointed out that the mission in this campaign was "very great, difficult, but very glorious", and believed that our cadres and soldiers would "build on the recent victory, determined to overcome all difficulties and hardships to fulfill the glorious mission ahead" (5).

 In addition to letters and telegrams sent to soldiers and laborers, Uncle Ho also wrote many articles and gave interviews to foreign press, affirming the inevitable victory of the Dien Bien Phu campaign and of our people's resistance war against French colonialism.

 He also paid special attention to the situation on the battlefield.
-To overcome difficulties and obstacles and ensure supplies for the frontline, President Ho Chi Minh and the Politburo promptly issued a Resolution, stating that “The entire people, the entire Party and the Government must definitely bring all their strength to support Dien Bien Phu and must do everything necessary to achieve total victory for this campaign.”
+To overcome difficulties and obstacles, and ensure supplies for the front line, President Ho Chi Minh and the Politburo promptly issued a Resolution, stating that "The entire people, the entire Party and the Government must definitely bring all their strength to support Dien Bien Phu and must do everything necessary to achieve total victory for this campaign."

 Thus, President Ho Chi Minh contributed greatly to the historic victory of Dien Bien Phu from planning the general strategy to directing each battle.
-He instilled in our soldiers a determination to fight and win, an extraordinary determination, strength, and an iron belief so that our army and people could overcome difficulties and dangers to achieve complete victory.
+He instilled in our soldiers a determination to fight and win, an extraordinary determination, strength, and iron faith so that our army and people could overcome difficulties and dangers to achieve complete victory.

 -----------